MontaineHOA/CCnR/07_assessments.md

-in the Association or its agents the right and power to bring all actions against such Owner personally for the collect1on of such assessments as debts and to enforce hen nghts of the Assoc1at1on by all methods available for the enforcement of such liens, including foreclosure by an action brought m the name of the Assoc1at1on in hke manner as a mortgage of real property.
+in the Association or its agents the right and power to bring all actions against such Owner personally for the collect1on of such assessments as debts and to enforce hen nghts of the Assoc1at1on by all methods available for the enforcement of such liens, including foreclosure by an action brought in the name of the Assoc1at1on in hke manner as a mortgage of real property.
 Such Owner hereby expressly grants to the Assoc1at1on the power of sale in connection with such liens.
 The hens provided for in this section shall be in favor of the Assoc1at1on and shall be for the benefit of the Association The Association shall have the